 Studies referenced above by Chan et al and Quan et al found that the cows’ milk protein in human milk fortifier and cows’ milk formula can prevent some of the important anti-infective properties in breast milk from working.
 Rates of necrotizing enterocolitis were also significantly higher in infants fed mixed human and bovine-milk products compared to those fed breast milk exclusively.

-Where possible the recommendation is to give breast milk first rather than mixing breast milk with formula.
-If practical, waiting (20 minutes to one hour) before giving formula after breast milk allows time for breast milk to start to leave the stomach.
+To minimise this effect breast milk could be given first rather than mixing breast milk with formula.
+If practical, waiting (20 minutes to one hour) before giving cows’ milk based products would allow time for breast milk to start to leave the stomach.
 When breast milk fortifiers are added to breast milk, First Steps Nutrition state:

 It is currently advised that HMF be added to the minimum amount of breastmilk possible, and that this is used before fortifying any more milk to avoid prolonged storage, since the HMF may impact on the breastmilk’s immunological components (although this has yet to be quantified) (Shaw, 2015).